jenfl/getdata-proj1/CodeBook.md

 This is the long form as mentioned in the rubric as either long or wide form is acceptable, see https://class.coursera.org/getdata-030/forum/thread?thread_id=107 for discussion.

-The input data from the *UCI HAR Dataset* is transformed via the run_analysis script through the following steps:

-1. Read the file activity_labels.txt which provides a correlation between the numbers 1-6 as seen in the data files and the activity they represents (walking, walking upstairs, walking downstairs, sitting, standing, or laying).
-2. Read the file features.txt which contains the column labels for the data files.
-3. Read in subject IDs contained in the train/subject_train.txt and test/subject_test.txt files; these correlate to the rows in the data files to identify the subject whose data is recorded.
-4. Read in the observation data from data files train/X_train.txt and test/X_test.txt; the column names are given in the features.txt file.
-5. Read in the activity IDs for the rows in the data files form the train/y_train.txt and test/y_test.txt; these are converted to a factor and labelled using the activity_lables.txt data gathered earlier.
-6. For each of the training and testing datasets, the subject, activity, and observation data are combined.
-7. The test and training datasets are combined.
-8. Subject ID is converted to a factor.
-9. The full dataset is reduced, keeping only the columns for Subject ID, Activity ID, and the mean and std for the variables estimated from the signals.
-10. For each subject/activity/feature combination, a mean is produced and stored in the tidyData data frame.
-11. Write as output the tidy data set.

 From the original data:

 "The experiments have been carried out with a group of 30 volunteers within an age bracket of 19-48 years.
 Each person performed six activities (WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING) wearing a smartphone (Samsung Galaxy S II) on the waist.
 Using its embedded accelerometer and gyroscope, we captured 3-axial linear acceleration and 3-axial angular velocity at a constant rate of 50Hz.
 The experiments have been video-recorded to label the data manually.
 The obtained dataset has been randomly partitioned into two sets, where 70% of the volunteers was selected for generating the training data and 30% the test data.